nicksardo/triggers/README.md

 `queueEnv` or `workerEnv`: these values are found under defined environments above
 `cluster`: tasks for this worker are spawned on this cluster
 `cacheEnv`: this scaler code caches the last known queue size, provide an environment to Iron Cache
+`interval`: polling frequency for checking the queue sizes & launching tasks (optional, default: 10 sec)
+`runtime`: seconds this task will live for (optional, default: 1800 seconds)

 #### Triggers
 Triggers will tell the scaler how many tasks to spawn.
 Given more than one trigger to an alert object, the max tasks generated among all triggers will be used.